Toronto Pearson International Airport: Terminal 3

-Since June 2018, the GTAA has used the Infield Terminal to act as an extension of Terminal 3 to provide additional bridged gates.
+A third public terminal, the Infield Concourse (IFC), currently acts as an extension of Terminal 3 providing additional bridged gates.
 Passengers on flights arriving or departing from gates at the Infield Terminal are transported by bus to/from Terminal 3.

-American Airlines has an Admirals Club in the US Pre-clearance departures area.

 Infield Concourse

 The Infield Concourse (IFC) was originally built to handle traffic displaced during the development and construction of the current Terminal 1.
 Its 11 gates were opened gradually throughout 2002 and 2003, and a business lounge was opened in 2005.
 In 2009, the Infield Concourse was closed for regular operations in conjunction with the official opening of the newly constructed Terminal 1.
 However, the GTAA retained plans to reactivate the IFC for regular operations whenever necessary to accommodate seasonal or overflow demand.

-The terminal was substantially renovated in late 2015 to serve as a dedicated terminal for incoming government-sponsored refugees of the Syrian Civil War.
+The terminal was substantially renovated in late 2015 to serve as a dedicated terminal for incoming government-sponsored refugees of the Syrian civil war.
 Further renovations were completed at the Infield Concourse in early 2018 and on June 5, 2018, the terminal was reactivated for summer operations by the GTAA to act as an extension of Terminal 3 with the purpose of providing required additional bridged gates.
 Passengers are transported by bus between Terminal 3 and the IFC.
-Effective December 2019, Sunwing Airlines moved their operations from Terminal 3 to the IFC.

-Due to its intermittent usage for passenger traffic, the Infield Concourse is frequently used as a location to film major motion pictures and television productions.
+The Infield Concourse has been frequently used as a location to film major motion pictures and television productions.

 VIP Terminal

 Skyservice FBO operates an 800 m2 private VIP terminal at Toronto Pearson on Midfield Road in the infield area of the airport.
-The terminal handles most private aircraft arriving and departing at Pearson, providing passenger services that include a 24/7 concierge, private customs and immigration facilities, personalized catering, showers, direct handling of baggage, and VIP ground transportation services.
+The terminal handles most private aircraft arriving and departing at Toronto Pearson, providing passenger services that include a 24/7 concierge, private customs and immigration facilities, personalized catering, showers, direct handling of baggage, and VIP ground transportation services.